ml-explore/mlx-swift-examples/Applications/LLMEval/README.md

 - evaluates a prompt
 - displays the output as it generates text

-> Note: this _must_ be built Release, otherwise you will encounter stack overflows.

 You will need to set the Team on the LLMEval target in order to build and run on iOS.

 Some notes about the setup: